 Task D: Identifying the main point.
-Think about the number of propositions in each summary option and the differences between each one (see examples a-c below).
+Think about the number of propositions in each summary option and the differences between each one.
 The more content, the more the student has to remember while listening.
 The closer the options, the greater the cognitive load.